KVNeykov18/Project-Aqua-for-28-06-2021-/README.md

 ## Greetings, we are The Red Pandas!

-We are a group of individuals with a goal to make learning for children with disabilities easier!
-We did that by making an app that helps them learn.
+We are a group of individuals with a goal to spread awareness about the ocean and the current pollution inhabiting it.
 Check out our presentation below.
 [PRESENTATION]
 https://cdn.discordapp.com/attachments/768538199957569569/858932359977762817/The_red_pandas.pptx
 ---